 #1 Implement Alerts for Negative Survey Responses

 The first step in learning from your unhappy customers is identifying them through CX surveys.
-You can use technology to create alerts every time someone leaves a survey response—and direct those alerts to select individuals or groups for analysis and/or follow-up.
+You can use technology to create alerts every time someone leaves negative CX feedback—and direct those alerts to select individuals or groups for analysis and/or follow-up.

 CX leaders take this process a step forward by acting on alerts.
 Often, this involves giving frontline managers in your organization the responsibility of reaching out to unhappy customers to resolve concerns.